EverythingForked/nativium/README.md

 ## About

-Single code for the business logic with Nativium.

-Nativium multiplatform toolkit template allows you to use a single code for the business logic of mobile and desktop apps.
+Write a single code in C++ for the business logic with Nativium and compile for any platform.

+You don't need rewrite your application because the generated binary can be attached to an existing application.

+Supported platforms:

+- Linux
+- macOS
+- Windows
+- iOS
+- tvOS
+- watchOS
+- macCatalyst
+- WebAssembly (wasm)

-You only need to write platform-specific code where it’s necessary, for example to implement a native UI or when working with platform-specific APIs.
+Only need write platform-specific code where it’s necessary .For example, to implement a native user-interface or when working with platform-specific code, like get device battery level.

 <p align="center">
     <a href="https://github.com/nativium/nativium" target="_blank" rel="noopener noreferrer">